 - CIS Kubernetes Benchmark document for more security best practices.
 They also have specific benchmarks for EKS, GKE and OKE (from Oracle Cloud).

 For more information, recommendations, and to learn more about Kubernetes and Kubernetes Security, please visit this Awesome Kubernetes Security list on GitHub that I created, which contains blogs, books, articles, presentations, videos, training, and tools about attacking and defending your clusters.

 About Magno Logan

-Magno Logan works as an Information Security Specialist for Trend Micro Cloud and Container Security Research Team.
-He specializes in Cloud, Container and Application Security Research, Threat Modelling, Red Teaming, DevSecOps, and Kubernetes Security, among many others.
-He has been tapped as a resource speaker for numerous security conferences around the globe.
-He is also the founder of JampaSec and a member of the CNCF SIG-Security team.
+Magno Logan works as an Information Security Specialist.
+He specializes in Cloud, Container, Application Security Research, Threat Modelling, and Red Teaming.
+In addition, he has been tapped as a resource speaker for numerous security conferences around the globe.